syncfusion-content/blazor-docs/blazor/carousel/populating-items.md

 ## Partial visible slides

-Using the [`partialVisible`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfCarousel.html#Syncfusion_Blazor_Navigations_SfCarousel_PartialVisible) property, you can set the next and previous slides to be partially displaye
+The Carousel component supports to show one complete slide and a partial view of adjacent (previous and next) slides at the same time.
+You can enable or disable the partial slides using the [`partialVisible`](../api/carousel/#partialVisible) property.

 ```cshtml
 @using Syncfusion.Blazor.Navigations